 Those are accurate but only partial representations of the spring season.
 What spring really is, is a time of transition.
 Where I live, in interior Alaska, spring is a time of melting snow shifting to bare ground, to new growth, and eventually, summer.

-Wherever you live, the change may not be as dramatic as here in the sub-arctic, but I also doubt that every day of spring is full of greenery and flowers.
+Wherever you live, the change may not be as dramatic as here in the sub-Arctic.
+But I also doubt that every spring day is full of greenery and flowers.